domotz/slate/source/index.html.md

 <span class='dmt-method'>`GET /agent/{agent_id}/network/ip-scan-policy`</span>

 Returns the current IP addresses management policy.
-A set of IP addresses to be always scanned can be specified in the `forced_ip_addresses` array.
+It is possible to specify a set of IP addresses in the `forced_ip_addresses` field array or a set of IP address ranges in the `forced_ip_ranges` field array to be always scanned.

 <h3>Curl</h3>